MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL.md

 1. If you are asked to sign in, do so with your Microsoft account.

 	> There are two types of Microsoft accounts: personal accounts and "work/school" accounts, also known as Office 365 accounts.
 Microsoft Cognitive Services requires a personal account.
-If you are using the Windows 10 VM created for these labs, the credentials provided for you in the VM are for a work/school account, which means you must create a personal Microsoft account if you don't already have one to sign up for Cognitive Services.

-	> If you already have a personal Microsoft account, use it to sign in to Cognitive Services.
+If you already have a personal Microsoft account, use it to sign in to Cognitive Services.
 If you don't have a personal Microsoft account, go to https://signup.live.com and create one for this exercise.

 1. Click **Yes** when asked if this app can access your info.